Spring in Calaveras: Unwind, indulge…and golf.

 The next time you come for a visit, make sure to bring your clubs.
 There are 5 scenic golf courses in Calaveras that are all worth the visit.
 If you only have a weekend, here is the perfect itinerary so you can make the most of your visit with a day of golf, an afternoon of art, great food and lodging options near the green.

-In Spring, crisp mornings make way for soothing sunshine in the foothills.
+In the fall, crisp mornings make way for soothing sunshine in the foothills.
 Sign up for a tee time at one of the area’s challenging and scenic golf courses.
 Try the championship course at The Golf Club at Copper Valley, which has received recognition from both Golf Digest and Golf Week Magazine.

 If the weather is cooperating, head over to Gold Dust Pizza for a pizza on the patio.
 Meat-lovers will want to order up Mother Lode Meat, topped with cheese, salami, pepperoni, ham, linguica, bacon, and sausage.
 This is a serious pizza.

 Spend the afternoon hopping from town to town and tapping into the local art scene.
 Make your first stop Allegorie Art and Wine in Murphys, featuring rotating exhibits from two local artists, as well as hand-crafted wines at their unique tasting bar (we won’t reveal what’s so special about their tasting bar here).
+For the cheese lovers, check out Lavender Ridge where your wine tasting includes cheese from around the world.
+Wine, cheese, and, of course, anything lavender is available for purchase in their tasting room.

 Next, make your way to Gallery Calaveras.
 Housed in a historic building in San Andreas dating back to 1858, Gallery Calaveras features a new exhibit every two months ranging from watercolor and photography to glass and ceramics.
+If you have time, stop in at the Calaveras County Museum to learn about the rich gold rush history right here in Calaveras.
+It’s a definite must-see for history buffs!

 Finish your tour at the Petroglyphe Gallery in Mokelumne Hill which features the work of over 20 artists from California and beyond.
 Time it right and you might be able to observe an artist in action at one of their frequent demonstrations.